kubernetes/website/docs/reference/setup-tools/kubeadm/kubeadm-alpha.md

 ## kubeadm alpha phase mark-master {#cmd-phase-mark-master}

-Use the following command to label the node with the `node-role.kubernetes.io/master` taint.
+Use the following command to label and taint the node with the `node-role.kubernetes.io/master=""` key-value pair.

 {% capture mark-master %}
 {% include_relative generated/kubeadm_alpha_phase_mark-master.md %}